haberdashPI/vscode-master-key/notes.md

                       - [X] file
                       - [X] lib
                       - [X] util
-            - [X] replace IndexMap with BTreeMap
+            - [X] replace IndexMap with IndexMap
             - [X] update documentation of `bind`, `define` and `expressions`
             - [X] refactor plural to use `into` / `from` Vec
             - [X] update documentation rendering pipeline